 STUDENTS WITH MINNESOTA STATE EDUCATION CREDENTIALS

-If you already possess Minnesota state education credentials, the following program of nine specific LIS courses, three electives and field experience, meets the requirements for the MLIS degree plus the Minnesota School Library Media Specialist license.
+If students already possess Minnesota state education credentials, the following program of eleven specific LIS courses, one elective, pre-student teaching interview and student teaching meets the requirements for the MLIS degree plus the Minnesota School Library Media Specialist license.

 LIS 7010 Introduction to Library and Information Science